LarsNauheimer/HybPhaser/README.md

 - `write_gene_names_in_contig_sample_seqlist`: set to "yes" if you want gene names in the samples file list for nomal de novo contigs

+* Known issue: The script fails in RStuido with error messages when run fro the main script.
+However, the commends do not fail when run line by line from the script.

 # 2. Clade association